zubairrauf/H5P-styler/README.md

 H5P Styler
 ==========

 This WordPress plugin let's you change the style of H5P by adding your own CSS.
-In this initial version, the path to css file is an absolute path.
-Please change it to your own css file.
+The plugin now gets the location of your current theme.
+Please add the styling for H5P in your theme's style.css.
+Using a child theme is strongly recommended.

 ## License